Twin-width and permutations: Introduction

-In this paper we consider the twin-width graph parameter, defined by Bonnet, Kim, Thomass\'e and Watrigant~\cite{twin-width1} as a generalization of a width invariant for classes of permutations defined by Guillemot and Marx~\cite{Guillemot14}.
-This parameter was intensively studied recently in the context of many structural and algorithmic questions such as FPT model checking~\cite{twin-width1}, graph enumeration~\cite{twin-width2}, graph coloring~\cite{twin-width3}, and structural properties of matrices and ordered graphs~\cite{twin-width4}.
-The twin-width of graphs is originally defined using a sequence of near-twin vertex contractions or identifications.
-Roughly speaking, twin-width measures the accumulated error (recorded via the so-called \emph{red edges}) made by the identifications.
-To help the reader start forming intuitions, we give a concise informal definition of the twin-width of a graph; a formal generalization for binary structures is presented in~\cref{sec:tww}.
 A~\emph{trigraph} is a graph with some edges colored red (while the rest of them are black).
-A~\emph{contraction} (or identification) consists of merging two (non-necessarily adjacent) vertices, say, $u, v$ into a vertex $w$, and keeping every edge $wz$ black if and only if $uz$ and $vz$ were black edges.
-The other edges incident to $w$ turn (or already are) red, and the rest of the trigraph does not change.
+A~\emph{contraction} (or identification) consists of merging two (non-necessarily adjacent) vertices, say, $u, v$ into a vertex $w$ that is adjacent to a vertex $z$ via a black edge if $uz$ and $vz$ were black edges, or otherwise, via a red edge if at least one of $u$ and $v$ were adjacent to $z$.
+The rest of the trigraph does not change.
 A~\emph{contraction sequence} of an $n$-vertex graph $G$ is a sequence of trigraphs $G=G_n, \ldots, G_1$ such that $G_i$ is obtained from $G_{i+1}$ by performing one contraction (observe that $G_1$ is the 1-vertex graph).
 A~\emph{$d$-sequence} is a contraction sequence where all the trigraphs have red degree at most~$d$.
 The~\emph{twin-width} of $G$ is then the minimum integer~$d$ such that $G$ admits a $d$-sequence.
-See~\cref{fig:contraction-sequence} for an example of a graph admitting a 2-sequence.
+See~\Cref{fig:contraction-sequence} for an example of a graph admitting a 2-sequence.

-In the current paper, the definition of twin-width for binary relational structures perfectly matches the one in~\cite{twin-width1} on undirected graphs, but will slightly differ in the generality of binary structures.
-Though, as we will observe, both definitions are linearly tied.
+In this paper, the extension of twin-width for binary relational structures perfectly matches the one in~\cite{twin-width1} on undirected graphs, but will slightly differ for general binary structures.
+Though, as we will observe, both definitions give parameters that differ only by, at most, a linear factor.